 Organization administrators can control a lot of the user experience for creating petitions and collecting signatures by navigating to CMS > Content > Petitions.

 If you're looking at the list of content on CMS > Content > Petitions, you may want to skip ahead to a specific piece of content.
 Otherwise, the article will start with petition creation and continue to after-signing.
+All of the text explained on this page is editable from CMS > Content > Petitions, and the bold and italicized text refers to the name shown on that page's list.

 New Petition Lede: Allows you to include text above the create a petition form.
 When enabled, this is what the petition creation form will look like (with a video embedded):